elastisys/compliantkubernetes/docs/user-guide/additional-services/jaeger.md

     You can order Managed Jaeger™ by filing a [service ticket](https://elastisys.atlassian.net/servicedesk/customer/portals).

-    This is a preview feature.
-For more information, please read [ToS 9.1 Preview Features](https://elastisys.com/legal/terms-of-service/#91-preview-features).
+    As of 2023-06-16, this is a preview feature.
+For more information about what preview features are, please read [ToS 9.1 Preview Features](https://elastisys.com/legal/terms-of-service/#91-preview-features).

 ![Jaeger Deployment Model](img/jaeger.drawio.svg)